maxim2525/ubuntu_ios_calendar_icon/README.md

 WantedBy=timers.target
 ```

-to use full dayname open the .sh file and uncomment this line
+to use full day name open the .sh file and uncomment this line

 `
 #DAY_NAME=$(date +%A)